-A few years before joining the Summit Learning Program, Aspen Valley Prep faculty implemented a learning approach that aimed to meet the unique needs of every student in several classrooms.
-The Aspen Valley Prep team was impressed by the difference it made in supporting the diverse student body and, seeing the positive effects of supporting each student’s unique needs and goals, leaders soon sought out Summit Learning, which would support them in creating a learning environment grounded in student engagement, strong relationships and meaningful learning—with a particular focus on projects that empowered students to understand how classroom learning relates to life outside of school.
+A few years before joining the Summit Learning program, Aspen Valley Prep faculty implemented a learning approach that aimed to meet the unique needs of every student in several classrooms.
+The Aspen Valley Prep team was impressed by the difference it made in supporting the diverse student body and, seeing the positive effects of supporting each student’s unique needs and goals, leaders soon sought out Summit Learning.
+The program would support them in creating a learning environment grounded in student engagement, strong relationships and meaningful learning—with a particular focus on projects that empowered students to understand how classroom learning relates to life outside of school.

 Aspen Valley Prep began using Summit Learning in the 2016-17 school year, and students have been soaring to success ever since.

 After three years with Summit Learning, students in the program made academic gains in English Language Arts (ELA) and Math.
-The 8th Grade cohort’s SBAC ELA assessment scores increased by 20 percent in 2018-19 academic year.
-The 7th Grade cohort is experiencing similar growth, with 7th grade SBAC proficiency scores increasing by 18 percent on the ELA section of the assessment, and an 8 percent increase on Math.
+The 8th Grade cohort’s SBAC ELA assessment scores increased by 20 percent in the 2018-19 academic year.
+The 7th Grade cohort is experiencing similar growth, with 7th grade SBAC proficiency scores increasing by 18 percent on the ELA section of the assessment, and an 8-percent increase on Math.